CodeCreatePlay360/PandaEditor/README.md

 * You can attach multiple components to a NodePath as well.

 ## User Commands
-The PandaEditor provide a way to automate repeated tasks through the **CommandManager** interface.
+PandaEditor provide a way to automate repeated tasks through the **CommandManager** interface.
-Each command is wrapped in a **Command** abstract class, added to commands stack using the base method **add_command** of an **EditorPlugin** and provide undo redo functionality as well.
+Each command is wrapped in a **Command** abstract base class, added to commands stack using the base method **add_command** of an **EditorPlugin** and provide undo redo functionality as well.
 To user commands are added under the **Command** menu of the menu-bar.
 To create a new command
 1. First import the Command object and create a new command, actual command execution should be carried out in **do** method,